Sanster/llm-labeling-ui/README.md

 llm-labeling-ui start --history-file chatbot-ui-v4-format-history.json --tokenizer meta-llama/Llama-2-7b
 ```

-- Before the service starts, a `chatbot-ui-v4-format-history.sqlite` file will be created based on `chatbot-ui-v4-format-history.json`.
+- `--history-file`: Chatbot-UI-v4 format, here is an [example](./assets/chatbot_ui_example_history_file.json).
+Before the service starts, a `chatbot-ui-v4-format-history.sqlite` file will be created based on `chatbot-ui-v4-format-history.json`.
 All your modifications on the page will be saved into the sqlite file.
 If the `chatbot-ui-v4-format-history.sqlite` file already exists, it will be automatically read.
 - `--tokenizer` is used to display how many tokens the current conversation on the webpage contains.
 Please note that this is not the token consumed by calling the openai api.

 **3. Export data from sqlite**